Lil' Kim: 2017–present: Girls Cruise and 9

 It was later revealed that this was part of a VH1 reality show, Girls Cruise, for which Kim would serve as an executive producer.
 The show followed the group as they set sail to embark on a 10-day cruise in the Caribbean, visiting the countries of Barbados and Trinidad just in time for Carnival festivities.
 It also documented the group's bonding and new friendships with one another.
 The show premiered on July 15 with approximately 1.2 million viewers and ran for 11 episodes.
 It is unclear if there will be another season of the series.

 In March 2019, Kim revealed that her new album would be titled 9 and added "There's a lot of meaning behind that“.
 Later that month, she announced that the album would be released on May 17, 2019.
 After a minor setback with her record label, eOne Music, that caused the album not be released on the original planned date, the project was postponed.
 On September 27, 2019, Kim released a second single, "Found You“, featuring City Girls and O.T.
 Genasis.
 The album later became available for pre-order on all digital-download platforms on October 4, 2019 (along with the track "Pray For Me" featuring Rick Ross and Musiq Soulchild), with a release date of October 11, 2019.

-Upon its first week of release, the album charted on the R&B/Hip-Hop and Rap Album Sales, Digital Albums, Top Albums Sales, Independent Albums and Rap Album Sales.
-However, the album failed to chart on the Billboard 200 due to selling less than 1,000 copies, and no song from the album landed on the Hot 100 or Bubbling Under.
+Upon its first week of release, the album charted on the R&B/Hip-Hop and Rap Album Sales, Digital Albums, Top Albums Sales, Independent Albums and Rap Album Sales with 2,627 pure sales.

 During one of the reunion episodes for Girls Cruise, Kim revealed that the album would be a two-part project, stating "I recorded so many songs.
 I have a part one and a part two“.
 She also shared that her co-star, the Instagram comedian Vena "Pretty Vee" Excell, would appear on the record.